abaltra/abaltra.github.io/_posts/2020-06-12-setting-up-a-static-site-with-SSL-using-s3-and-terraform.md

 }
 {% endhighlight %}

+## GoDaddy

+The only hurdle I couldn't get over was setting up my GoDaddy configuration using Terraform.
+[There is a provider](https://github.com/n3integration/terraform-godaddy) but was unable to get it to properly setup my configuration.
+If you manage to get it working, send me a message!

 Once all of the terraform has run, just visit your website in the domain name you bought, or if you want to go straight to the Cloudfront distribution, you can go to AWS and get the url it's using in the `Domain Name` column.
 Remember, you can view your website straight from the S3 link, through the Cloudfront Domain Name or through your domain name.
 Knowing this might can help you eliminate layers of possible problems and narrow down where you need to work to solve any issues